-Internationally Transferred Mitigation Outcome or ITMO has the meaning given to it in the Paris Agreement Rules.
+Internationally Transferred Mitigation Outcome or ITMO has the meaning given to that term in the in the Paris Agreement Rules.

 Issue or Issuance means the issuance by the applicable authority of a specified quantity of Mitigation Outcomes in the form of a uniquely identifiable unit of measure into the Registry account of the Mitigation Activity Owner.